-To continue the professional development of our students while maintaining their safety and the safety of patients and inhibit the spread of infection, Linfield University, Good Samaritan School of Nursing adheres to a Clinical Professional Image Policy.
-Students are expected to be in compliance with this policy or the policy of their clinical agency (whichever is stricter) when at their clinical site or participating in events/classes in the Experiential Learning Center (ELC).
+To continue the professional development of our students while maintaining their safety and the safety of patients and inhibiting the spread of infection, Linfield University, School of Nursing adheres to a Clinical Professional Image Policy.
+Students are expected to be in compliance with this policy and the policy of their clinical agency (whichever has the highest standards) when at their clinical site or participating in events/classes in the Experiential Learning Center (ELC).